-This course replaces following course(s) in the current curriculum:

-COM2LJ002 Planning and Leading Communications

-COM2LJ008 Stakeholder Communications

-COM4LJ006 Issue / Crisis Communication

-MGT4LG210 International marketing

-MGT4LG211 Leading by branding

-REG3RY010 Palvelubrändin hallinta
+This course replaces following course(s) in the current curriculum: COM2LJ002 Planning and Leading Communications COM2LJ008 Stakeholder Communications COM4LJ006 Issue / Crisis Communication MGT4LG210 International marketing MGT4LG211 Leading by branding REG3RY010 Palvelubrändin hallinta Starting level and linkage with other courses

 The student is familiar with the basics of brand management and the various aspects of communication and marketing as strategic tools for business management.
 S/he identifies key concepts, processes and tools of branding, communication and marketing.
 S/he identifies opportunities for branding and areas for development in an organization.